Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

 The installation procedure will prompt for the following:

-1. Select the type of gateway you want to connect to Apigee-X in this scenario).
+1. Select the type of gateway you want to connect to Apigee-X in this scenario.
-2. Select **Yes** when asked if the agent will be embedded.
-3. Platform connectivity:
+2. Platform connectivity:
    * **Environment**: can be an existing environment or one that will be created by the installation procedure
-   * **Team**: can be an existing team or one that will be created by the installation procedure
+   * **Team**: select an existing team
-4. Apigee Configuration Setup:
+3. Apigee Configuration Setup:
    * **Project ID**: the Project ID for your Google Cloud Platform project
    * **Developer Email**: the email address of a developer, defined in Apigee, that will be given ownership of all Applications
    * **Client Email**: the email address, principal name, for the service account in GCP that has the role to discovery Apigee resources